bigskysoftware/missing/www/docs/forms.md

   </form>
   ~~~

-Because of this, it's near impossible to write a stylesheet that will work with
+Because of this, it's not really possible to write a stylesheet that will work with
 any HTML form.

-Missing.css will work well on forms that follow these markup conventions:
+Missing.css will work best on forms that follow these markup conventions:

 [[toc]]